-When driving for Uber or Lyft, you’re literally in your car for your entire shift, so it’s smart to make your car the most comfortable place.
+When driving with Uber or Lyft, you’re pretty much in your car for your entire shift, so it’s smart to make your car the most comfortable place.
 In order to set yourself up for success, it’s key to have a few essential items in your vehicle for when you drive.

 Below is a list of the top ten items that I like to have in my car.

 I can’t stress this one enough.
 You’re going to be in your car all day/night, and you want to be smelling a pleasing fragrance.
 If you want, you can get a couple different car fresheners so you can mix up your smells each day.